tarekziade/blog/entries/new-years-python-meme-2012.rst

 and fixing those now.

-**3. What’s the name of the open source project you contributed the most in 2012 ?
+**3. Which open source project did you contribute to the most in 2012 ?
 What did you do ?**

 **Circus**.
 I've coded a big chunk of it - and worked in most areas except the signals - https://github.com/mozilla-services/circus/graphs/contributors with Alexis and a couple of new contributors.
 Benoit is #2 with over 300k lines but that's because he accidentaly commited a 300k lines log file ;)

-**4. What was the Python blog or website you read the most in 2012 ?**
+**4. Which Python blog or website did you read the most in 2012 ?**

 Reddit again this year.